mattmorgante/laravel-vegaroo/readme.md

   - Healthy Foods: make sure that organic or other healthy foods are actually what they say.

 How to make a tree that grows every time you do something well? - in javascript

-Getting started guide for the aspiring vegan:
-- What can I eat?
-- How can I prepare it?
-- How can I get enough nutrients in my diet?
-- How can I deal with social pressures?
-*